torvalds/linux/Documentation/networking/devlink/devlink-health.rst

 ==========

-The ``devlink`` health mechanism is targeted for Real Time Alerting, in order to know when something bad happened to a PCI device.
+The ``devlink`` health mechanism is targeted for Real Time Alerting, in order to kanalw when something bad happened to a PCI device.

   * Provide alert debug information.
   * Self healing.